 - Respect their schedule.
 Make every effort to avoid last-minute cancellations and try to book as far in advance as possible.

 - Know when their birthday is and give them a card and token of gratitude for the ease and peace of mind they bring to your life.
 And for an extra nice touch, give them a card and a “thank you” from your dog, too.
 (Who doesn’t love a gift certificate for a massage or other spa service!)

 - When the holidays come around, don’t forget them on your holiday card (and perhaps gift?) list.
 Consider a nice monetary tip and thank you at the holidays, too.

-- If they have a website, Facebook or other promotional page, give them a great review.
+- If they have a website, Facebook, or other promotional pages, give them a great review.
 Just like when you were searching for a dog walker—it helped to hear others' experiences and recommendations.
 Point out what makes them unique and/or what you love most about their service.